URenko/Accesser/README.en.md

 *You can use, for example, [pyenv](https://github.com/pyenv/pyenv) to install the required version of Python (Python 3.11 is recommended).

 ## Configuration
-Edit `config.toml` in the working directory.
+After starting Accesser once, `config.toml` will be generated in the **working directory**.
 See the comments therein.
 After saving, reopen the program.

 ## Advanced Usage 1: Use with other proxy software such as v2ray
 Accesser is a local HTTP proxy with a default proxy address of `http://localhost:7654`, which can be used in combination with other proxy software as long as the network traffic can be exported as HTTP proxy.